Tokyo University of Science: Statistics

 Biography

-Hirokazu Yasuhara is a Japanese video game designer.
+Hirokazu Yasuhara, also credited as Carol Yas, is a Japanese video game designer.
 He is best known for designing the gameplay and stages of the initial Sonic the Hedgehog video games for Sega Genesis in the 1990s, based on technical demos and engines programmed by Yuji Naka.
-Yasuhara stayed with Sega until the late 1990s.
-He then joined Naughty Dog, working on the Jak and Daxter series and Uncharted: Drake's Fortune, collaborating again with former Sega employee Mark Cerny.
-He was the senior design director at Namco Bandai Games America.
+Yasuhara stayed with Sega until 1999.
+He then worked for Naughty Dog from 2002 to 2008, working on the Jak and Daxter series and Uncharted: Drake's Fortune, collaborating again with former Sega employee Mark Cerny.
+He was the senior design director at Namco Bandai Games America from 2008 to 2012.
 In April 2012, Yasuhara joined Nintendo where he accepted a position at the Nintendo Software Technology division.
-He has since worked for Unity Technologies.
+He left Nintendo in 2016 and has since worked for Unity Technologies.

 Keitaro Ohno